 Asthma symptoms can often be treated at home using medications prescribed by your doctor.
 However, sometimes symptoms may not respond to medication or can be more intense than usual.

-If you’re experiencing abnormal symptoms or you’re not responding to your medication, it’s best to call your doctor and let them know the situation.
+Suppose you’re experiencing abnormal symptoms or not responding to your medication.
+In that case, it’s best to call your doctor and let them know the situation.
 They will help you to figure out the next steps.

 The following are signs of a potentially serious asthma attack, according to the Mayo Clinic:

-- symptoms that aren’t improving after using your rescue medications, or if you find that you need more doses than normal
+5. Symptoms that aren’t improving after using your rescue medications or if you find that you need more doses than normal